 Where To Place Your Natural Air Fresheners

-While making and creating is the most fun, the next step is deciding where to place your all-natural air fresheners.
+While making and creating is the fun part, the next step is deciding where to place your all-natural air fresheners.
 Depending on your preference for smell and the size of the rooms in your house, here are a few ideas to get you started.

 Lightly scented smells: